randy3k/radian/README.md

 - [x] cross-platform, work on Windows, macOS and Linux
 - [x] robust, run on both Python 2 and 3

-Planning features:
+Planned features:

+- [ ] allow custom color scheme
-- [ ] function call tips
+- [ ] highlight output
 - [ ] object viewer
+- [ ] a backdoor to allow other programs to communicate with Role.

 ### Installation